 When you come to the clinic, you will have blood samples drawn in the morning and wait until the results are available before you see the doctor.
 When the results are available, the doctor may change your medication based upon your results.
 Anti-rejection medications are controlled and monitored by the transplant team.

 Patients are routinely seen for the rest of their lives on a biannual basis, both for reporting purposes and to assess the adequacy of their treatment.
 Back to Top

 Q. What type of counseling is available for my family?
 Because kidney transplant operations are both complex and are a family affair, patients and members of their families need intensive instruction and education so that the new kidney remains healthy.
 Family members are intimately involved in the care process, including decision-making and follow-up lifestyle changes.
 The kidney transplant coordinator instructs patients and their families concerning medications and encourages needed lifestyle changes.
 The coordinators are available 24 hours a day to answer questions and serve as a liaison between patients, referring physicians and the kidney transplant team.
 Back to Top

-Q. What are they symptoms if my body starts rejecting the new kidney?
+Q. What are the symptoms if my body starts rejecting the new kidney?
 Rejection can cause various symptoms and not all people react the same way.
-It may cause changes in your urine and blood chemistries, sudden weight gain, increase in blood pressure, headaches, fever, decreased urine output, a tender or swollen kidney, increased swelling of hands and feel, and a vague feeling of a loss of well-being.
+It may cause changes in your urine and blood chemistries, sudden weight gain, increase in blood pressure, headaches, fever, decreased urine output, a tender or swollen kidney, increased swelling of hands and feet, and a vague feeling of a loss of well-being.
 Rejection episodes are identified by doing blood chemistries along with ultrasound and renogram/renal scans of the transplanted kidney.
 Sometimes a biopsy is necessary.
 Episodes are treated with medications aimed at preventing and combating rejection of your kidney.
 Back to Top